-Maybe you're already in the Hue bubble, or you're just starting your Philips Hue journey.
-Whichever it may be, let us guide you: here are the best Philips Hue deals on the planet in 2021.
+Maybe you're already in the Hue universe, or you're just starting your Philips Hue journey.
+Whichever it may be, let us guide you – here are the best Philips Hue deals on the planet in 2021.

 Whether you're looking for a Philips Hue pack, a Hue light strip, or even some Philips Hue feature lighting, we've got the lowest prices right here – and if you're more interested in Hue's potential to make your garden or front porch a nicer place, check out our guide to the best Philips Hue outdoor lights for the highlights of that ever-expanding range.

 It's important to note that these prices don't stay static.
 There are frequent Philips Hue sales, even outside of traditional sale periods, which means the best deal might just be waiting for you when you least expect it – but we're constantly monitoring the best prices from a host of retailers, so you'll always find the best deal right here.

 And if you don't know why you should be going Hue, one word: control.
 Control over on and off with everything from your phone to your smart assistant, probably the most precise control there is over colour and temperature, supreme control over timing and automation.
 If you're really trying to build a smart home, rather than just a network of smart lighting, take a look at our pages for Google Home deals and Amazon Echo deals as well.